Kuşçu Doğan Mosque

-Kuşçu Doğan Mosque, mosque in the provincial center of Edirne was built in the early 15th century by Kuşçu Doğan, who was a Janissary Agha during the reigns of Murad II and Sultan Mehmet the Conqueror.
+Kuşçu Doğan Mosque, in the provincial center of Edirne, was built in the early 15th century by Kuşçu Doğan, who was a Janissary Agha during the reigns of Murad II and Sultan Mehmet the Conqueror.

-The mosque with a square plan and a single dome is located in a small garden.
+The mosque, with a square plan and a single dome, is sited in a small garden.
 The 8.46-meter dome of the mosque sits on an octagonal pulley.
 There are four windows on each of the east, west and south walls of the mosque.
-There are many gravestone in the grave of the mosque.
+There are many gravestone in the graveyard of the mosque.